 In his book Eating The Earth, Justyn Walsh writes: “Capitalism … is still anchored to a past in which human-made capital was scarce and natural capital was plentiful.

-“The result of this outdated legacy is an economic system in which exponentially increasing production and consumption remains the chief metric of succes while the damage inflicted on the natural world is largely uncounted, giving the appearance of wealth being created when in fact, much of it is being destroyed,” he continues.
+“The result of this outdated legacy is an economic system in which exponentially increasing production and consumption remains the chief metric of success while the damage inflicted on the natural world is largely uncounted, giving the appearance of wealth being created when in fact, much of it is being destroyed,” he continues.

 “The form capitalism takes depends on what we define as ‘capital’, and to date, the focus has been on manufactured capital … rather than natural capital.”